jabree00/mixd/README.md

 visual similarities between two different files.</li>

 <li><strong>The Importance -</strong> Malware often makes use of a previous codebase, so
-this a quick means of identifying trends with building on the visualization provided by pixd/hexd.
+this is a quick means of identifying visual similarities.
 This project actually grew out of my own challenges in malware analysis and a desire to have a tool like this.</li>

 <li><strong>Existing tools -</strong> As far as I have seen the only option for visual
 comparison (according to Gemini) is a combination of other tools - i.e diff and xxd.
+However, even then, the combination of tools provides a side-by-side comparison instead of an overlay of the two files.
-However, even then, these tools make it difficult to find the matching bytes.
-One has to perform a confusing, manual eye search.</li>
+One has to perform a confusing, manual eye search to find patterns.</li>

 <li><strong>Gap Fixed -</strong> This tool fills the gap of providing a colorful visualization
 AND file comparison all in one command.</li>